nate-adkins/boids/README.md

 Boids is a set of parametrized behaviors in swarm robotics, simulating and producing behavior comparable to what is seen in flocks of birds.

-The rule for boids are as follows:
+The rules for boids are as follows:

 * Separation - turn away from the location of local neighbors
 * Alignment - turn towards the average heading of local neighbors